iObedson/hugo-starter-netlify-cms/readme.md

 To learn more about Netlify CMS, please refer to Netlify CMS's [documentation](https://www.netlifycms.org/docs/intro/).

-If you want to learn more about using Netlify CMS with Hugo, I [made a video explaining how to do so](https://www.youtube.com/watch?v=ZyIiY2m7OpY).
+If you want to learn more about using Netlify CMS with Hugo,  [visit...].